roboticsoutreach/smallpeice-docs/docs/programming/motor-board.md

 ```

 :::warning
-Sudden large changes in the motor speed setting (e.g. `-1` to `0`, `1` to `-1` etc.) may trigger the over-current protection and your robot will shut down with a distinct beeping noise and/or a red light next to the power board output that is powering the motor board.
+Sudden large changes in the motor speed setting (e.g. `-1` to `0`, `1` to `-1` etc.) may trigger the over-current protection of the power board and your robot will shut down with a distinct beeping noise and/or a red light next to the power board output that is powering the motor board.
 :::